mrwilson/sopn-publish-date/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 > Given the polling day of an election in the UK, when should the Statement of Persons Nominated (SoPN) should be published?

-Turns out this is a non-trivial question, depending on:
+This is a non-trivial question, depending on:

 - type of election
 - country
 - calendars and bank holidays

+Even then, it's fuzzy - if a candidate objects to their nomination, that can delay SoPN publication up to the next day.

+This project answers when a SoPN _should_ be published, but that is not a guarantee that it _will_ be.

 ## Usage

-This library defines a class `StatementPublishDate` with two functions:
+`sopn_publish_date` defines a class `StatementPublishDate` with two functions:

 * `for_id` takes a string `election_id` in [uk-election-ids](https://elections.democracyclub.org.uk/reference_definition/) format and: